 Nope.
 The Inverted Pyramid is not some new archaeological destination.
-It is the writing technique used by journalists and many other writers to present information tersely, efficiently, and compellingly.
-Because of its emphasis on brevity and quick communication, it has many applications for business writing too.
+It is the writing style used by journalists and many other writers to present information tersely, efficiently, and compellingly.
+Because of its emphasis on brevity and quick communication, it can be a useful strategy for effective business writing too.

 In a world of intense competition for attention, it's practically assured that your audience won't read everything.

 The Lead: The Most Crucial Segment of the Inverted Pyramid